Roger Stone gets judge's permission to appear at a strip club

-On Friday, US District Court Judge Amy Berman Jackson gave permission for Roger Stone, whose travel is restricted ahead of his November trial on obstruction of justice and perjury charges, to visit Tennessee and Illinois “for business opportunities.”
+On Thursday, lawyers for Roger Stone, whose travel is restricted ahead of his November trial on obstruction of justice and perjury charges, requested a judge’s permission him to visit Tennessee and Illinois “for business opportunities.”

 One of those opportunities is at the Pony, an adult entertainment club in Memphis, where Stone is scheduled to appear June 5 to 7.
 Stone, a longtime political adviser to President Donald Trump, “is coming out to judge the national exotic dancer competition that we’re hosting,” the club’s owner, Jerry Westlund, tells Mother Jones.
 The appearance is on-brand for Stone, who touts himself as a libertine—he once took a New Yorker reporter to a swingers club he said he frequented.
 “He’s been very open about his appreciation for beautiful women,” Westlund says.
 (Stone’s lawyer did not respond to questions about the purpose of the Illinois visit.)

-Note: Correction: This article has been updated to note that Judge Amy Berman Jackson has not yet ruled on Stone’s travel request.